F4L2/SOM/README.md

 Here we have a map containing 10x12 neurons, after 500 iteration 96 neurons have found a class (Iris-setosa/A, Iris-versicolor/B or Iris-virginica/C).
 We can see in the map visualization that the classes are well separated.
-The algorithm still can't find 24 neurons, this project would require a little more work.
+The algorithm didn't find a class for 24 neurons. (these neurons are the BMU of none of the data point of the collection)